Selected Works of Mao Tse-Tung: Volume 4

+Publication of the fourth volume was especially promoted, as there were major efforts from 1959-1960 to emphasize the importance of Mao's writings.

 The fourth volume of the Selected Works included a total of 70 articles by Mao Zedong after the Second Sino-Japanese War and before the founding of the People's Republic of China.
 It was officially published and distributed by the People's Publishing House on September 30, 1960, priced at 14,000 yuan.